onaio/help/faqs/_posts/2015-10-01-over-usage-limit.md

 If your account is locked because you haven't paid your bill or renewed your plan, send us an email at billing@ona.io to learn how you can pay your balance.
 When payment is received, your account will be unlocked.

-###Unlocking a locked account due to going over limits
+###Unlocking a locked account due to going over usage limits

-If you go over your monthly usage limits (which varies by plan), you can unlock your account by upgrading yoru account.
-Email sales@ona.io to determine a plan that will work for your usage.
+If you go over your usage limits (which varies by plan), you can unlock your account by upgrading your account.
+Email sales@ona.io to determine a plan that will work for your level of activity.
 If your account is locked because you are over your monthly submission limit, you can also wait until the next month when the submissions will limit reset.